• Skip to primary navigation

 Differences Between Black Tea and Earl Grey

-When it comes to tea, choosing between black tea and Earl Grey can be a daunting task.
+Choosing between black tea and Earl Grey can be a daunting task.

 Both tea types are made from Camellia sinensis leaves, but they are different in their preparation, taste, and aroma.

-Additionally, black tea can be steeped longer than Earl Grey due to its tannins content.
+Also, black tea can be steeped longer than Earl Grey due to its tannins content.

 However, it is an excellent option for those who want a sweeter yet refreshing alternative to common black teas like Lipton or Darjeeling.